s3xysteak/cesium-use/src/core/utils/syncEntityCollection/index.md

 Sync two `Cesium.EntityCollection` , to synchronize the source collection to the target collection **in one direction**.

+For the corresponding composable function, please refer to [useEntityCollection](/composables/useEntityCollection).

 ## Usage

 In the example below, additions and deletions to `collection` will be synchronized with `viewer.entities`, but additions and deletions in `viewer.entities` do not affect `collection`.